This article is part of a larger series on POS Systems.

 - New client pre-pay: While Fresha and Vagaro also have a directory from which you can get new clients, MassageBook helps protect you against no-shows by requiring they pay in advance.

 - Daily limits: While most calendars let you set your business hours and block employee breaks or time off, MassageBook takes a different tactic.
 It can let you set maximum hours in a day for taking appointments.
 This is a great tool for independent therapists who have more fluidity in their schedule or those who want to limit their appointment hours while still having regular business hours.

 - Intake forms and SOAP notes: MassageBook alone on our list had both integrated intake forms and SOAP notes.
 In addition, it takes the information from the intake form and SOAP notes and makes it available to you via the client’s appointment on your schedule.
 That way, you don’t have to search for those past files to get basic information.

 What MassageBook Is Missing

-MassageBook is not well suited for beauty salons, fitness centers, or spas.
-It does not promote these on its website and does not have an online store for selling products like many salons do.
+- An online store for physical products: MassageBook is not well suited for beauty salons, fitness centers, or spas.
+It does not promote these on its website or have an online store for selling products like many salons do.
 If you want a simple, inexpensive POS system that does all this, try Fresha.

-MassageBook’s reporting section is very thin, with only a few basic reports on income, such as sales, payment types, and appointments by staff member.
+- Advanced reporting, payroll, and inventory management tools: MassageBook’s reporting section is very thin, with only a few basic reports on income, such as sales, payment types, and appointments by members.
 It lacks reports for payroll or inventory management.
-If these are a concern, Vagaro is somewhat more expensive but has these plus SOAP notes popular with massage therapists.
+Vagaro is somewhat more expensive but has these plus SOAP notes popular with massage therapists.

-Square Appointments earns the top rank, however, because it’s affordably priced, user-friendly, and full of POS, inventory, and appointment management tools for online or in-person.
+Square Appointments earns the top rank because it’s affordable, user-friendly, and full of POS, inventory, and appointment management tools for online or in-person.
 It’s a versatile system that can grow with your business.
 Visit Square to start Appointments for free.